PyRepair/maniple/training-data/summarize-experiment/pandas/101/prompt_response_response_6.md

     ------
     ValueError
         The dtype was a datetime64/timedelta64 dtype, but it had no unit.
+    ValueError
+        Cannot convert non-finite values (NA or inf) to integer

     """

     # dispatch on extension dtype if needed